knasterk/ImpermanentLoss/README.md

 <!-- We can for example assume that the volatility of the new token will be similar to existing tokens and simulate the IL under -->
 ## Tokens
-We are interested in estimating the future IL of a DAI or RAI-like stable coin (H2O) and its corresponding governance token, PSDN (MKR or FLX-like).
-To estimate IL for the H2O/PSDN pair, it would be best to use RAI/FLX or DAI/MKR.
+We are interested in estimating the future IL of a DAI or RAI-like stable coin (TOK_S) and its corresponding governance token, TOK_G (MKR or FLX-like).
+To estimate IL for the TOK_S/TOK_G pair, it would be best to use RAI/FLX or DAI/MKR.
 Unfortunately, the RAI/FLX pool only has 166 swaps and no trades after July 2021 - not enough for simulation.
 For DAI/MKR the liquidity data before 2021-10-23, is corrupt leaving us with only five months, severely limiting the scenarios that can be simulated.
 We are primarily interested in three specific scenarios.
-1) A 2x increase of the governance token (PSDN) relative to the stable coin H20, 2) a 2x increase followed by a return to the previous levels, and 3) a 10x increase of PSDN relative to H2O.
+1) A 2x increase of the governance token (TOK_G) relative to the stable coin TOK_S, 2) a 2x increase followed by a return to the previous levels, and 3) a 10x increase of TOK_G relative to TOK_S.

 For 1) and 2), we select time periods with the appropriate price movements from the RAI/ETH pair, and for 3), we select a period where ETH 2.9x increased and scale that to 10x.